Dīgha Nikāya

 The little joke of my teachers begins to make sense: "I nearly got there today!
 Where?
 The Sphere that isn't there."

 So how can we craft a meaning for this term?
-I suggest the meaning is: 'No Thing There,' where it is not a matter of perceiving "nothing," but of perceiving that there is no substance to the things we do perceive.
+I suggest the meaning is: 'No Thing to be Had There,' where it is not a matter of perceiving "nothing," but of perceiving that there is no substance to the things we do perceive.
 The basic idea is that there is nothing to be had, owned there.
-A sort of an-atta with regard to phenomena other than just the self, except in this sphere it is not a matter of believing or not believing in a substantative entity because the perception there is directly of the elemental nature of everything: you see a table but you also see it (not think it, or imagine it) is just an image made up of visible particles.
+A sort of an-atta with regard to phenomena other than just the self, except in this sphere it is not a matter of believing or not believing in a substantative entity because the perception there is directly of the characteristical nature of everything: you see a table but you also see it (not think it, or imagine it) is just an image made up of visible particles.

 Kiñcana only in neg. sentences: something, anything.
 From the freq. context in the older texts it has assumed the moral implication of something that sticks or adheres to the character of a man, and which he must get rid of, if he wants to attain to a higher moral condition.
 Def. as the 3 impurities of character (rāga, dosa, moha) ...